 - 1. Shut OFF gas at manual shut off valve. - 2.
 Shut OFF electric power at unit disconnect or service panel.
 If unit is still running, allow 2.5 minutes after gas shut off before turning off power. - 3.
-Disconnect the wires from the gas valve and disconnect pilot tubing from valve. - 4.
+Disconnect the wires from the gas valve. - 4.
 Remove the four screws holding the manifold to the manifold brackets. - 5.
 Carefully remove the manifold with the gas valve attached. - 6.
-Remove the orifices from the manifold with a $^{7}/{16}$ " box end or socket wrench. - 7.
+Remove the orifices from the manifold with a 7/16" box end or socket wrench. - 7.
 Check to be sure that the size of each orifice is correct for the Btu input desired.